-The landscape in art has always had a double meaning for me, it attracts and it repels.
-You can wander in it and be free, but also get lost and lose yourself.
-A scenic vista offers countless choices in which to continue your journey, but in all these possibilities it is also easy to get lost.
-Nothing is so lonely and at the same time so inviting as a mountain landscape where every peak and every valley offers a new promise.
+The landscape has always had a dual meaning for me: it attracts and repels.
+You can wander around in it and be free, but you can also get lost and lose yourself.
+Nothing is as lonely and yet as inviting.
+In a mountain landscape, every peak and every valley holds a new promise, but once you get there, there are new peaks and valleys that beckon.

 For years I saw the mountains in the distance, on an ever diffuse horizon.
 I had always vaguely wondered what might be there, but never before had I felt the urge to really explore it.
 I had once seen the top of the highest mountain in a museum.
 Someone had climbed that mountain, chopped off the top and then sold it to the museum … now it lay there in a display case, like a holy relic.